OrangeC93/Causality/IPTW.md

   - this accounts for fact that pseudo population might be larger than sample size

 ## Assessing balance
-Balance after weighting: covariate balance can be checked on the weighted sample using standarized difference: in a table or in a plot(Standardized differences after weighting: same idea, except on weighted means and weighted variances).
+Balance after weighting:
+1. weighted sample using standarized difference(standardized differences after weighting: same idea, except on weighted means and weighted variances)
+2. plot

 If imbalance after weighting
 - Can refine propensity score model